epfl-lara/stainless/README.md

 [  Info  ] ╚══════════════════════════════════════════════════════════════════════════════════════════╝
 [  Info  ] Shutting down executor service.
 ```
-If you see funny symbols instead of the beautiful ASCII art, run Stainless with `--no-colors` option for clean ASCII output with standardized error message format.
+If you see funny symbols instead of beautiful ASCII art, run Stainless with the `--no-colors` option for clean ASCII output with a standardized error message format.

 The release archive of Stainless only requires JDK17.
 In particular, it needs neither a Scala compiler nor SBT.
-It is shipped with Z3 4.12.2, cvc5 1.0.8 and Princess.
-If Z3 API is not found, use option `--solvers=smt-z3` to rely on the executable.
+It is shipped with Z3 4.12.2+, cvc5 1.0.8+ and Princess (branch compiled for Scala 3).
+If Z3 API is not found, use option `--solvers=smt-z3` to rely on the executable instead of API call to z3.

 ## SBT Stainless plugin

 Alternatively, one may integrate Stainless with SBT.
-The supported Scala versions is `3.3.3`.
 To do so, download [sbt-stainless](https://github.com/epfl-lara/stainless/releases), and move it to the directory of the project.
 Assuming the project's structure is:
 ```